Our Sustainability Journey

 Early Years Outdoor Classroom Tree Project

 We have recently been awarded a grant from Tunbridge Wells Borough Council, to replace the crab apple trees in the Early Years Outdoor Classroom with fruit trees.
-To date, we have removed the crab apple trees and will be planting the fruit trees in November.
+The trees have now been planted and we are looking forward to seeing them flourish in the spring!

 Our Carbon Footprint